This versatile, DIY “Modular Grow Dome” can house seedlings and chicks in winter, pasture poultry in summer, and extend your harvests in fall.

 With such a cozy interior, you’ll be able to bring chickens to your farm earlier in spring.
 The unit provides refuge from the elements and can easily be moved from place to place by two to four adults or a small tractor.
 Such a setup lets you give birds new grazing ground at a moment’s notice.
 With this extra space and protection, market farmers could raise chickens year-round to sell eggs and meat.

 Our 15-foot-wide unit can provide even more protection from cold if combined with the low tunnels popularized by Eliot Coleman.
 Low tunnels are commonly constructed from 10-foot pieces of half-inch electrical conduit bent into half-circles, giving growers 6-foot-diameter tunnels that are 3 feet high.
 One low tunnel will cover two 30-inch-wide beds.
-So, in the slightly larger 15-foot-wide version, you’ll gain increased growing space plus the ability to install two low tunnels side by side, covered by fabric row cover (see photo in the Slideshow).
+So, in the slightly larger 15-foot-wide version, you’ll gain increased growing space plus the ability to install two low tunnels side by side, covered by fabric row cover (see photo in the Slideshow above).
 Coleman has discovered that placing these low tunnels inside a greenhouse furnishes your crops with temperatures that mimic those of nearly one full hardiness zone south of your location.

 Adequate ventilation is essential to avoid overheating within the domes.
 The end-wall design is a critical part of the ventilation strategy.
 Our design includes two end-wall choices: low-cost “scissor doors” that allow both ends of the hoop house to open as needed, or square, steel, prefabricated end walls sized for screen doors.
 You can cinch up the plastic on the sides of longer buildings on hot days to allow for airflow.